mudless/mudless-namegenerator/README.md

 # Mudless.NameGenerator

-Fantasy name generator for .NET
+Generator of random, fantasy-like names for .NET.

 ## Usage